Posts Tagged ‘redemption’

 The story of “Picking Cotton” raises many issues.
 It engages the reader in race relations, justice, and injustice.
 It involves gender politics, violence, and the power of men over women.
 It reveals problems with identification, one of the foundations of our legal system.
 And it digs deep into the challenge of “redemption,” that effort to turn back the clock and make up for what happened in the past.

-In every memoir, I find an author’s perspective that extends and stretches my understanding farther and farther.
+In every memoir, I find an author’s perspective that extends my understanding farther and farther.
 From their point of view, my own logic does not necessarily apply.
-Out there, in the world of real people, I no longer discover answers.
-Instead, I find only stories.
+Instead of my search for one absolute truth I have shifted my focus.
+In the world of real people, I no longer look for the one right answer.
+Instead, I seek to understand their stories.

 Writing Prompt: Thinking and Writing About Your own Redemption

 After a wrong has been committed, how much time and energy do we put into trying to make amends?
 While we can’t turn the clock back, can we restore some of the decency and dignity of our lives?
-The Twelve Step Programs suggest that it is worthwhile in many cases to not only face mistakes but try to make them right.
+The Twelve Step Programs suggest that it is worthwhile in many cases to not only face mistakes but try to learn their story, so we can do everything within our power to make them right.
 The Ninth Step says, “We made direct amends to such people wherever possible, except when to do so would injure them or others.”
 If there are areas in your memoir that you feel might have caused pain to others, consider the Twelve Step suggestions.
 Are there ways you could help?
 Have you used the situation to grow?
 What have you learned?
 Could your story help someone else avoid a similar situation?

 Amazon page: “Picking Cotton Our Memoir of Injustice and Redemption,” by Jennifer Thompson-Cannino, Ronald Cotton, and Erin Torneo”